ankitg1984/KPMG/Question 1-- 3-tier application/README.md

-Strategy for 3-tier architecture in GCP
+Strategy for 3-tier architecture in GCP.
-There will below layer/tier will be created by terraform files Web, App, DB
+There will below layer/tier will be created by terraform files.

+Web, App, DB
 Web-- apache httpd
 App-- Hello world Python application